MiaadTeam/lesan/pages/src/mannage_relations.md

 ```

 We talked about `newModel` in its input [here](https://miaadteam.github.io/lesan/getting_start.html#add-new-model).

-Now we only talk about the third input, the relation definition.
+Now we only talk about the third input, the relation definition. which receives an object with string key and `TRelation` value(`relations: Record<string, TRelation>;`).
+This value is as follows:
 ```ts
 export type RelationDataType = "single" | "multiple";